Zabrane/qlnd/doc/loopGuide.md

 * Loop Out: Off-chain to On-chain, where the Loop client sends funds off-chain to receive funds on-chain
 * Loop In: On-chain to Off-chain, where the Loop client sends funds on-chain to refill a channel off-chain

-While the loop service will be covered below, alternative submarine swap services also exist, including https://boltz.exchange/ and http://submarineswaps.org/.
+While the loop service will be covered below, alternative submarine swap services also exist including https://boltz.exchange/ and http://submarineswaps.org/.

 ## Setup and Installation